radius logo

 Attabotics’ efficient footprint appeals to retailers and brands that are looking to place so-called micro fulfillment centers near expensive, high-density urban areas.
 The company has customers across North America, including a luxury retailer in Los Angeles and a medical supplies company in the Greater Toronto area.

-“E-commerce providers have moved the goal post as far as getting products to customers.
+E-commerce providers have moved the goal post as far as getting products to customers.
 They’ve invested a lot in robots,” said Rian Whitton, senior analyst at ABI Research.
-ABI forecasts 4 million commercial robots will be installed in 50,000 warehouses by 2025, up from 4,000 warehouses using robots in 2018.
+ABI forecasts 4 million commercial robots will be installed in 50,000 warehouse spaces by 2025, up from 4,000 warehouse spaces using robots in 2018.

 Attabotics system resembles a 3-D grid, evenly spaced like grid paper, that goes from floor to ceiling.
-Each square space can hold a plastic tote that is 2 ft x 2 ft and then either 4 in., 10 in. or 16 in. high.
+Each square self storage space can hold a plastic tote that is 2 ft x 2 ft and then either 4 in., 10 in. or 16 in. high.
 The fixed size is intentional and designed to hold individual items — a piece of clothing, a single cosmetic, some tennis balls.

 Gravelle says the bins can hold 99.8% of items that are sold online.
 Robotic shuttles then move the totes up, down and across to deliver them to stations located at the perimeter of the structure.
 One out of every five spaces is left empty so goods can move in and out.